syler11/MS2-Matching-Game/readme.md

 ### Contact page (contact.html)
 * Contains the email form what needs to be completed and submitted to send feedback to the website owner.
 Validation is added to the input fields so empty message cannot be sent without valid Name, Email address and Message fields.
-* Users tory covered: 9, 10
+* User story covered: 9, 10
  <details><summary>Contact page</summary>
 <img src="docs/features/feature7.png">
 </details>